Blueberry Dog Cookies

 - Bake at 350 F for 15-18 minutes or until bottom edges are golden brown.

-*NOTE: if you want to make these also grain free, you may substitute the rice flour with coconut flour or another substitute.
+*NOTE: if you want to make these grain free, you may substitute the flours with coconut flour or another substitute.

 Other recipes you’ll love: